emancipatedMind/XmodemProtocol/README.md

  Fires when the instance builds packets.
 * _PacketToSend_

  Fires when the instance is ready to send a packet.
+A blocking method will prevent packet from being sent.
 * _PacketReceived_

  Fires when a packet is received.
 * _Aborted_

- Fires if the operation is aborted
+ Fires if the operation is aborted.
+Instance will not return to being idle until event completes.
 * _Completed_

  Fires when the operation completes successfully.
+Instance will not return to being idle until event completes.
 * _OperationPending_

  Fires before the operation begins.
-The return value is a bool which determines if operation will run or not.
+The return value is a bool which determines if operation will run or not. _**Will not fire if Data contains no bytes, and performing send operation.**_

 ## Author
 Peter T. Owens-Finch